AbdiViklas/traintimes/README.md

-# traintimes
+# Traintimes

-An assignment for UNC Coding Bootcamp, for working with Firebase and Moment.js.
+A Firebase app allowing users to push data for a new "train line" to the database.
+Moment.js helps out with time calculations.
+Built by Andy Bonner on Jul 1 2017 for the UNC Coding Bootcamp.